Kenya national rugby sevens team: Player records

 The following refers to statistics generated in the World Rugby Sevens Series.
 Players in bold are still active.

 Collins Injera was briefly ranked the #1 player in the world in tries scored, until his try-scoring record was surpassed by England's Dan Norton.

+Award winners

+The following Kenya Sevens players have been recognised at the World Rugby Awards since 2004: